nomnivore/fflogs-xivanalysis-userscript/README.md

 - **[Tampermonkey for Chrome](https://www.tampermonkey.net/?browser=chrome)**
 - **[Tampermonkey for Firefox](https://www.tampermonkey.net/?browser=firefox)**
 - **[Tampermonkey for Safari](https://www.tampermonkey.net/?browser=safari)**
 Visit one of the above links based on your browser and install the Tampermonkey extension.

+#### 1.5.
+Enable Developer Mode (Chrome Only)

+If you're using Google Chrome, you must enable Developer Mode for this userscript to work:

+- Open Chrome and go to chrome://extensions/
+- Toggle "Developer mode" (top-right corner) to ON

+<sub>[More Info](https://www.tampermonkey.net/faq.php#Q209) from the Tampermonkey FAQ</sub>

 ### 2. Install the Userscript